Welcome to our Homestay Guesthouse

 Jagatram Niwas was founded in 2003 by the brothers Bavinder and Mohinder Singh,

-Matthew Singh Toor, who is helping to develop and market the guesthouse
+who has helped to develop and market the guesthouse.

 Jagatram Niwas is a family-run guesthouse situated in the small, rural village of Heini, in the foothills of the Himalayan

 Dhauladhar range, Himachal Pradesh.